Brexit Statement for Customers

 We have identified more than 250 actions to help maintain our operations following any Brexit decision.
 Some specific actions that we have already taken to prepare include:

-- The establishment of a Brexit reservation stock process for our customers to use to secure supply of goods during Brexit.
-Please contact us at Brexit.IE@vwr.com if you would like to discuss reservation stocks further.
-Of course, with such a short time to go until the 29th of March, we can no longer guarantee that for each request our manufacturers have enough production capacity for additional demand, or that enough storage space will be available, but we assess each request on a case by case basis.
-Also, in case you plan to place additional orders to increase your stock levels or build safety stock, please discuss with your VWR account manager, customer service associate or contact us at firstname.lastname@example.org
+- The establishment of a customer reservation stock process to help secure supply of goods.
+While we have secured additional storage space to house our increased inventory and customer reservation stocks, please be advised we can no longer guarantee that for each request our manufacturers have enough production capacity for additional demand.
+We will assess each request on a case by case basis.
+If you are interested in placing a reservation, or plan to place additional orders to increase your stock levels or build safety stock, please contact your VWR account manager or customer service associate, or contact us at firstname.lastname@example.org